OfflineIMAP: Description

 The synchronization is performed bidirectionally between two endpoints ("Remote" and "Local" repositories).

-OfflineIMAP accesses mail servers only via Internet Message Access Protocol (Post Office Protocol – another popular way to get mail from server – is not supported), it works faster (though it is sensitive to connection's latency) and supports more advanced features than most mail clients.
-The special mode for better handling the non-standard implementation of IMAP in Gmail may optionally be enabled in a configuration file.
+OfflineIMAP accesses mail servers only via Internet Message Access Protocol.
+(It does not support Post Office Protocol, another popular way to get mail from a server.)
+It works faster (though it is sensitive to connection's latency) and supports more advanced features than most mail clients.
+A special mode for better handling the non-standard implementation of IMAP in Gmail may optionally be enabled in a configuration file.

 When configured to store mail locally, OfflineIMAP uses the Maildir format.
 Unix mail boxes support may be added in the future, though currently it is not implemented.

 Configuration

-Several synchronizations account, each consisting of Remote and Local repositories, may be defined in configuration file.
+Several synchronization accounts, each consisting of Remote and Local repositories, may be defined in configuration file.
 Each repository is then configured separately, allowing to specify credentials and access method.

 Filtering and translation

 OfflineIMAP is capable of filtering the folders of Remote repository, so that only partial synchronization would occur if needed.
 To use this capability one has to define the mask that would be matched against the list of folders with each synchronization.
 This is achieved by using Python's lambda capability; for example, to synchronize only "INBOX", "Sent Mail" and "Received" folders one should specify the following rule: